Seanzy/TradeAlerter/README.md

 Next: adding a message box Done.

 Next: How to read my file of pre-defined prices to set the alerts?
+Done.

-11/8/20 - will start adding docstrings to my functions
+11/8/20 - will start adding docstrings to my functions.
+Done.

 11/11/20 - Automating histograms with Python so I can save time working with Excel files.
+Done but continuously improving.
+Kaizen.

 Next: Figure out why I can't push to git.
 Done.
 I had local changes that weren't reflected on my remote (online).
 So I added the HistBuilder file I needed, removed my 2 recent commits using git reset "HEAD^" twice so that my local was no longer ahead of remote.
 Then I force pushed my most recent old commit that had not yet been pushed to remote with: git push -f origin main